giordi91/giordi91.github.io/content/post/hairExpansion.md

 you have 10 blades of grass, and the blade of grass is made of 3 quads, each quad is 2 triangles made of 3 vertices, you then want to kick the render for 10*3*6 vertices.
 Once in the vertex shader, you want to expand a segment of the hair/grass (2 points), into a camera facing billboard, (2 triangles/6 points).

-Lets have a look how I was doing it in Unity for a hair shader.
+Let's have a look at how I was doing it in Unity for a hair shader.
-Here it is my update method of the monobehaviour:
+Here it is my update method of the Monobehaviour:

 ```c#
 	void Update () {